 When you think of your home, you usually visualize a calm and clean retreat from the noisy, chaotic and dirty world outside.
 Little do you know that if you have carpets and rugs in your house, you may actually be harboring a lot of the dirt, grime and germs that can be found outside.

-Some people even encourage their visitors and other occupants of the house to remove their shoes and change into indoor slippers or shoes.
+Some people even encourage their visitors and other house occupants to remove their shoes and change into indoor slippers or shoes.
 The fact of the matter is that while dust and visible debris may be easy to get rid of, there are some things that you would never expect to be in your carpet which may compromise your family’s health.

 Let’s start with the most common things that you might encounter in your carpet.